Non-surgical weight loss: Your guide to the most effective options

 Losing weight depends on several factors working together.
 Here are some important things to consider:

-• Calories: Here's one you probably already know, to lose weight, you need to eat fewer calories than you burn.
+- Calories: Here's one you probably already know, to lose weight, you need to eat fewer calories than you burn.
 When you consistently consume fewer calories, your body starts using stored fat for energy, leading to weight loss [1].

-• Healthy eating: Eating whole foods like fruits, veggies, lean proteins, and whole grains can help with weight loss [2].
+- Healthy eating: Eating whole foods like fruits, veggies, lean proteins, and whole grains can help with weight loss [2].
 Avoid processed foods, sugary drinks, and foods high in added sugars and unhealthy fats.

-• Exercise: Regular physical activity helps you burn calories and build muscle.
-Both cardio exercises like running and strength training exercises like weightlifting are beneficial for weight loss.
+- Exercise: Regular physical activity helps you burn calories and build muscle.
+Both cardio exercises, like running and strength training exercises, like weightlifting, are beneficial for weight loss.

-• Metabolism: Your metabolic rate, influenced by factors like age, genetics, and body composition, affects how your body burns calories.
+- Metabolism: Your metabolic rate, influenced by factors like age, genetics, and body composition, affects how your body burns calories.
 While it has a small impact on weight loss, building muscle through exercise can help boost metabolism [3].

-• Lifestyle choices: Portion sizes, meal planning, stress levels, sleep patterns [4], and sticking to a routine all play a role in weight loss.
+- Lifestyle choices: Portion sizes, meal planning, stress levels, sleep patterns [4], and sticking to a routine all play a role in weight loss.

-• Medical conditions and medications: Some medical conditions and medications can make weight loss more difficult.
+- Medical conditions and medications: Some medical conditions and medications can make weight loss more difficult.
 If you have any health conditions or take medications, consult a healthcare professional for personalised advice.

-• Hormone levels: Hormones can impact weight loss through appetite control, metabolism, and fat storage.
+- Hormone levels: Hormones can impact weight loss through appetite control, metabolism, and fat storage.
 Hormonal imbalances or changes, such as leptin, ghrelin, insulin, thyroid hormones, and cortisol, can affect these processes [5].

-How much weight you lose and how quickly you achieve this weight loss is also impacted by your starting weight.
+How much weight you lose and how quickly you achieve this weight loss are also impacted by your starting weight.
 This journey will take time, so make sure you're consistent and focused on your overall well-being.

 Remember, weight loss is a complex process, and everyone is different.
 It's always a good idea to seek guidance from a healthcare professional or registered dietitian for personalised support on your weight loss journey.